fhiso/legacy-format/tag-list.md

 year
 :   A decimal number.

-    For `GREGORIAN` (only), the number may be optionally followed by either or both of
+    For `GREGORIAN` (only), the number may be optionally followed by either or both of the following year suffixes:

     Alternate Year
     :   Represented as a `/` and two additional decimal digits, with no spaces.